Sponsored placement

 The tool includes a YouTube thumbnail preset, live frame preview, crop controls for cover mode, and JPG or PNG export.
 That means you can quickly adapt an existing image and see how it will sit in a thumbnail-style frame before downloading it.

 It is a practical utility for faster prep rather than a replacement for a full thumbnail design workflow.
+Use it when the source image only needs to be resized to the correct aspect ratio rather than redesigned from scratch.

 How It Fits Into a Publishing Workflow